 Airplane Detailing Cost for Add-On Services

-If you choose add-on airplane services, airplane detailing cost will naturally go up.
-Not all of these are essential detailing procedures but they will help to extend the lifespan and maintain the resale value of your aircraft.
-Take a look at the following:
+If you choose add-on services, airplane detailing cost will naturally go up.
+Not all add-ons are essential detailing procedures, but they will help to extend the lifespan and maintain the resale value of your aircraft.
+Add-on services include:

 Aircraft Exterior Full Wax

-An aircraft exterior wax treatment will increase airplane detailing cost.
-You don’t have to request this add-on each time you schedule aircraft detailing.
-However, if you love the extra shine that enhances the luxurious look of your jet, it is a recommended add-on.
-It also helps to protect the exterior paintwork.
-As a rough guide, double the airplane detailing cost of your base exterior wash to get an idea of a wash-and-wax detailing package.
-For example, if washing a small twin engine jet costs $200-$250.
-Expect to pay around $500 for a wash and wax treatment.
-For a mid-range business jet aircraft like a Learjet 60, a wash is $500 while a wash and wax treatment is $1000.
+Double the airplane detailing cost of your base exterior wash to get an idea of a wash-and-wax detailing package.
+For example, if washing a small twin engine jet costs $200-$250, expect to pay around $500 for a wash and wax treatment.
+For a mid-range business jet aircraft like a Learjet 60, a wash is $500, while a wash and wax treatment is $1,000.

 Brightwork Metal Polishing